JPChpx/Integration-Methods/README.md

 # function integrals with various Methods
-Provides function integration methods from 1 to 10th order Simple, easy-to-use library: simply add ".\integration.h" to your main program.
+Provides function integration methods from 1 to 10th order.

+Simple, easy-to-use library: simply add ".\integration.h" to your main program.

 Implemented methods are :